MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

 **Applies to:  Microsoft R Server 9.x**

 The mrsdeploy package, delivered with Microsoft R Client and R Server, provides functions for:
-+ Establishing a remote session in a R console application for the purposes of executing code on that server
++ Establishing a remote session in an R console application for the purposes of executing code on that server
 + Publishing and managing an R web service that is backed by the R code block or script you provided.

-Each feature can be used independently, but the greatest value is achieved when you can leverage both.
+Each feature can be used independently, but the greatest value is achieved when you use both.

 This article explains the authentication functions, the arguments they accept, and how to switch between remote and local sessions.